A cow lying in a pen

 Culling of animals which have tested positive for IBR is a quick method to reduce herd prevalence.
 However, in many herds it is not a practical option as there are simply too many animals which are positive (once infected an animal becomes a life-long carrier) and therefore it would not be economically viable.

-In summary, the majority of herds in Ireland are of medium or high seroprevalence so vaccination with a live IBR marker vaccine combined with biosecurity are the most practical and appropriate control methods.
-Many herds are missing a trick by only vaccinating the cows.
+In summary, the majority of herds in Ireland are of medium or high seroprevalence, so vaccination with a live IBR marker vaccine combined with biosecurity are the most practical and appropriate control methods.

-This is controlling clinical signs and the impact of IBR on production but not necessarily reducing the spread (to unvaccinated younger cattle) and therefore the number of new infections each year.
+Still, many herds are missing a trick by only vaccinating the cows.
+This approach controls clinical signs and the impact of IBR on production but does not necessarily reduce the spread to unvaccinated younger cattle or the number of new infections each year.

 TAGS